Riverdale (American TV series): Casting

 On February 9, 2016, Lili Reinhart and Cole Sprouse were cast as Betty Cooper and Jughead Jones, respectively.
+Lili Reinhart almost did not land the role after her video-based audition, but after moving to LA and attending in-person casting, she managed to get chosen to play Betty Cooper.
 On February 24, 2016, KJ Apa was cast as Archie Andrews after a four-month worldwide talent search.
 Apa was one of the last to audition and landed the role just days later.
 Also that day, Ashleigh Murray was cast as Josie McCoy, the lead singer for the popular band Josie and the Pussycats, and Luke Perry and Madelaine Petsch were also added as Fred Andrews, Archie's father, and Cheryl Blossom, respectively.
 Two days later, Camila Mendes was cast as Veronica Lodge marking her first acting role in a television show.

 In March 2016, Marisol Nichols and Mädchen Amick joined the cast as Hermione Lodge and Alice Cooper, Veronica and Betty's mothers, respectively.
 A few days later, Ross Butler, Daniel Yang and Cody Kearsley were cast in the roles Reggie Mantle, Dilton Doiley and Moose Mason, respectively.
 The last actor to join the pilot was Casey Cott as Kevin Keller, the first openly gay character in Archie Comics history.

 In April 2017, Mark Consuelos signed on for the second season to play Veronica Lodge's father, Hiram Lodge.
 The role was in second position to his existing role on Pitch, but the cancellation of that series was announced on May 1, 2017.
 The next month, Charles Melton was cast to take over the role of Reggie from Ross Butler in season 2, due to his status as a series regular on 13 Reasons Why.
 Casey Cott, who played Kevin Keller, was promoted to a series regular.
 In July 2017, True Blood star Brit Morgan was cast in the recurring role of Penny Peabody, an attorney the Southside Serpents call in case of any run-ins with the law.
 In August 2017, Graham Phillips had been cast to play Nick St. Clair, Veronica's ex-boyfriend from New York.